GregoryFaust/SVsim/README.md

 For both the above reasons, the length of the resultant SV may not be related to (endOffset - startOffset).
 Also, it makes no sense to do these events multiple times, so they ignore the *repeat* option.
 ```
-DELL seqName startOffset endOffset - DELete the region between the Locations selected for the offsets.
+DELL seqName SRO ERO - DELete the region between the Locations selected for the offsets.
-DUPL seqName startOffset endOffset - DUPlicate the region between the Locations selected for the offsets.
+DUPL seqName SRO ERO - DUPlicate the region between the Locations selected for the offsets.
-INVL seqName startOffset endOffset - INVert the region between the Locations selected for the offsets.
+INVL seqName SRO ERO - INVert the region between the Locations selected for the offsets.
-INCL seqName startOffset endOffset baseSequence [contigName] - INSert Constant base sequence at the Location selected for the offsets.
+INCL seqName SRO ERO baseSequence [contigName] - INSert Constant base sequence at the Location selected for the offsets.
 ```

 ---
 **Major Modes:**